ucrcyber/ictf-framework/planning.md

 * Test any service and not just our custom mades services

 ### Extras
-* Convert to python3 if possible
+* Convert to python3 when possible